Problem

 A meaningful gap

-Dojo's Restaurant Management System (RMS) helps independent restaurants, pubs, and cafés manage bookings, walk-ins, and queues.
+Dojo's Restaurant Management System (RMS) helps independent restaurants, pubs, and cafés managing bookings, walk-ins, and queues.
 When I joined, it had one meaningful gap: no way for venues to protect themselves against no-shows.

 What is a No-Show?